ctdk/schob/README.md

 1. Checkout the "serfing" branch from goiardi
 2. Create an RSA keypair for signing shovey requests
 3. Install serf and run it as "serf agent"
-4. Run goiardi in in-memory mode (at this writing, MySQL and Postgres in goiardi don't support shovey yet) with these extra options: `--use-serf --use-shovey --sign-priv-key=/path/to/private.key --sign-pub-key=/path/to/public.key`
+4. Run goiardi with these extra options: `--use-serf --use-shovey --sign-priv-key=/path/to/private.key --sign-pub-key=/path/to/public.key`
 5. Install knife-shove from https://github.com/ctdk/knife-shove
 6. Set up the node in goiardi you want to test shovey on.
 I've been using the computer I do my usual goiardi dev work for most of it.
 7. Install schob the usual go way